hieplpvip/ctf-writeup/hcmus-ctf-2021-qualification-round/bank5/README.md

 author: xikhud
 ```

 Decompiling `bank5` with IDA, we see that `getFlag` no longer exists.
 NX is also enabled, so we can not inject shellcode.
-However, as `bank5` is not PIE and uses gets (which accepts null bytes) to read our input, we can easily exploit the buffer overflow using ROP.
+However, as `bank5` doesn't have PIE enabled and uses gets (which accepts null bytes) to read our input, we can use ROP.

 ![](checksec.png)